mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol-alt.md

 --- abstract

-This document describes a wire format and a set of procedures used to communicate network properties between a content endpoint and an on-path device.
+This document describes a new QUIC version.
+The proposed wire format and a set of procedures can be used to communicate network properties between a content endpoint and an on-path device.
+This is achived by sending messages in this new QUIC version format adjacent to already established QUIC version 1 or version 2 connections on the same UDP 4-tuple.
 The network properties are intended to enable self-adaptation of video media rates by content endpoints.

-The wire format in this document is defined as a new version of QUIC that adheres to the version-independent properties of QUIC specified in RFC 8999.
-Messages are sent adjacent to already established QUIC version 1 or version 2 connections on the same UDP 4-tuple.
-This version of QUIC uses long headers for all its communication, and packet protection is achieved using publicly known keys.

 --- middle

 # Introduction

-The basic idea of SCONEPRO is to use an independent flow between a client endpoint and devices in the network, in parallel to an end-to-end QUIC connection [RFC 9000], to exchange network properties.
+The basic idea of the QUIC version described in this document is to create an independent message flow between a client endpoint and devices in the network, in parallel to an end-to-end QUIC connection [RFC 9000], to exchange network properties.
 This independent flow uses a separate version of QUIC.
 This document will not describe what information is exchanged for these properties, but rather the overall way in which the communication functions.

+The new version of QUIC described in this document adheres to the version-independent properties of QUIC specified in RFC 8999.
+This version of QUIC uses long headers for all its communication.
 The version of QUIC defined in this document protects packets using publicly known keys, which means that confidentiality and integrity of protocol payload cannot be guaranteed.
 The document describes how a connection can be upgraded